Berberidopsis beckleri: Flowers

 The flowers of Berberidopsis have a spiral phyllotaxis.
-They don't have a clear way to distinguish the bracts, sepals and petals.
+They do not have a clear way to distinguish the bracts, sepals and petals.
 The flowers appear separate from anything else and dependent on long pedicels in the axil of an ovate leaf.
 They contain a progressive loss of red pigmentation from the outside towards the inner perianth parts.

 Flowers display a spirally arranged perianth, which increase in size from the bracts to the inner tepals.

 Petals

 The petals are the number of perianth parts including bracts that varies between 13 and 16.
 They have a truncate apex.

 Inner petaloid tepals

 The inner petaloid tepals are larger in size than the outer tepal.
 This tepal creates an urceolate structure which enclose the sexual organs from the plants.

 Stamens

 The stamens are arranged in a single sequence with filaments which supports the anther.
 Stamen number varies between 11 and 13.
 Stamens are surrounded by a crenelated disc nectary.